 Weight gain can be both a cause and a result of sleep apnea.
 Let’s start by looking at how it can cause it.
 Sleep apnea is often the result of the soft tissues around the throat relaxing and partially blocking the airway as you sleep.
 This increases if you lie on your back because gravity helps to pull that soft tissue down even more.
 Weight gain makes the neck heavier and thicker.
 This increases the risk of soft tissue collapsing and blocking the airway.
 Have you ever noticed that you snore more when you gain a few pounds?

 Studies show that weight gain can also be a result of sleep apnea.
-This isn’t surprising purely from a common sense standpoint.
+This isn’t surprising purely from a common-sense standpoint.
 Less sleep makes you feel tired and lacking in energy, so you are much less likely to exercise.
-Scientifically, studies have also shown that sleep apnea seems to suppress the hormones that help control your body’s appetite, so sleep apnea sufferers might crave not only more food, but also unhealthier foods.
+Scientifically, studies have also shown that sleep apnea seems to suppress the hormones that help control your body’s appetite.
+Sleep apnea sufferers might crave not only more food but also unhealthier foods because of this.

 If what you read seems to describe your experiences, then call a sleep disorder dentist and schedule a sleep study.
 The exam is painless, and sleep apnea treatments are often very successful.
-Imagine finally sleeping well, gaining more energy and maybe even shedding a few pounds.
+Imagine finally sleeping well, gaining more energy, and maybe even shedding a few pounds.
 Contact our Los Gatos sleep dentist to schedule an appointment.
 Give us a call at (408) 354-5600 today.
 We look forward to helping you get a better night of sleep and improving your overall health and quality of life.